trozware/troznet/content/book/macos_tutorials.md

 If you'd like to check out the start of the book including the table of contents and the first chapter, you can read it online at [macOS by Tutorials Sample][4].

+Version 2.0.1 is a minor update to address some formatting issues in the HTML and ePub versions.
+The content is exactly the same as in version 2.0 but for the HTML version, I have worked out how to make the table of contents into a sidebar, which works much better.

 ---

 In April 2022, Kodeco published the first edition of [macOS by Tutorials][1].
 Nothing stays the same in the world of Apple development, so I started to plan an update after WWDC 2023.
 At around that time, Kodceo was going through a transformation from being like a library to being more of an educational institution.
 Their focus is now on multi-modal courses and they are no longer interested in publishing books.